dave-cheever/Conforme-V2/README.md

 - A development O365 tenant (speak to Lead Consultant if you don't have one)
 - Latest version of Python installed (for Windows development machines)
 - A copy of the env file for development.
 This will be updated for your own settings
+- Account with mailbox enabled to use it as notifications sender

 ## Development environment and code editor